clusterlink-net/clusterlink/design-proposals/policy-attributes.md

  a policy that, when a Service is provided by several remote locations, only locations with the same geography as the source should be considered.
-- **Access control based on cluster identity**: As a Service owner, I would like to allow access to a specific service only from another clusters I own.
+- **Access control based on cluster identity**: As a Service owner, I would like to allow access to a specific service only from other clusters I own.
-- **Access control based on workload namespace and labels**: as a Service owner, I would like to enable enable access to a service based on the source workload namespace and its "role" label value, regardless of cluster where the workload is running (e.g., assumes clusters are used as the infrastructure and teams are allocated the same namespace across all clusters.
-As a user I would to enforce an egress policy that allows only workloads from *namespaces I own* on remote clusters and not from namespaces assigned to other users.
-The labels of workloads running in other namespaces are not trusted).
+- **Access control based on workload namespace and labels**: As a Service owner, I would like to enable access to a service based on the source workload namespace and its "role" label value, regardless of cluster where the workload is running (e.g., assumes clusters are used as the infrastructure and teams are allocated the same namespace across all clusters).
+As a user I would to enforce a policy that only allows egress to services in *namespaces I own* on remote clusters and not to namespaces assigned to other users.
+The labels of services running in other namespaces are not trusted.

 ## Goals